WuerthPhoenix/tornado/engine/matcher/README.md

 }
 ```

-The rule can access its fields as follows:
+The rule can access the event's fields as follows:
 - `${event.type}`:  Returns **trap**
 - `${event.payload.protocol}`:  Returns **UDP**
 - `${event.payload.oids."key.with.dots"}`:  Returns **38:10:38:30.98**